 Yard Trash is collected on Mondays.

-Residents must place their containers next to the curb the night before pickup, and remove them from the curb before 7:30 pm after pickup.
+Residents must place their containers next to the curb the night before pickup, and remove them from the curb before 7:00 am the following morning after the day of pickup.
 For additional information, please see Chapter 26 - Solid Waste Management and Exhibit A.

 Household Trash Collection

-All household garbage must be in plastic bags and placed inside of provided trash containers.
-Please keep our town clean and litter free by putting garbage in securely tied plastic bags.
-Containers provided by Tyler’s Sanitation must be placed by the roadway/curb no later than 6:30 am the day of pickup.
-Once your garbage containers have been emptied, please remove the container from the curb before 7:30 pm.
+All household garbage must be in securely tied plastic bags and placed inside of provided trash containers.
+Containers provided by Tyler’s Sanitation must be placed by the roadway/curb the night before pickup.
+Once your garbage containers have been emptied, please remove the container from the curb before 7:00 am the following morning after the day of pickup.
 Garbage containers shall not be left out by the roadway or curb.